This head-to-head guide clarifies the often confusing comparison of cultured marble vs marble. Is it real marble? How can you tell?

 However, a close look at the cleaning issues of cultured marble vs marble reveals that both have similar weaknesses and share a similar level of required care and maintenance.

-Interesting.
-But note... the time and effort needed to maintain each surface in good condition is the same, but specific issues vary some.
+So, it's interesting... the time and effort needed to maintain each surface in good condition is the same, but note that specific issues and cleaners vary.

 Repair & Refinishing Options

 Repair is possible on both surfaces.
 However, marble repair procedures are entirely different from cultured marble and do not cross over.

 Cultured marble countertops and vanities on average are cheaper than natural marble countertops but not exceptionally so in many cases.